vicmon810/Info351/README.md

 - Fixed Perspective: Maintain a consistent height and angle for the camera throughout the capture process

+## Student lecture prepare:
+Topic should include :
+- GPS: why we not using GPS in VR/AR systems
+- Inertial Measuring Unit(IMU): what is IMU? why this IMU so important?
+- Outside-in motion capture for HMD's: what is it?
+- inside-out tracking fir HMDs: what is the different outside-int motion capture ?

 ## WEEK_2(Aug/7 - Aug/21)
 # What Happened: